CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/8efebe8f-8950-42f8-9ce2-55d940df630c" height="60%" width="60%"/>
 </p>
 <p>
-Then click okay and sign in with a different user, and enter the user you created in Azure.
+Once you find that you can copy the IP into Remote Desktop Connection.
+This app is found on your personal Windows Computer, if you are using a Mac you will need to install Microsoft Remote Desktop.
+Once you copy in the IP clik okay and sign in with a different user.
+Then enter the user you created in Azure.
 The user I created is called Client, with the password: @dm1n1strat0r.
 </p>
 <p>
 <h4>Login</h4>